Uncrossed Multiflows and Applications to Disjoint Paths: Uncrossed Multiflows

-In network flow theory it is standard to consider only routing on (simple) paths, since a flow walk could just be short-circuited into a flow path.
-Somewhat disturbingly, this operation is also not benign in the uncrossed flow setting.
-The {\em Keyhole Instance} of Figure~\ref{fig:problematic-instances} is an example that requires the use of a non-simple flow trail if we seek an uncrossed solution.
+It is standard for flows to only route on (simple) paths, since a flow walk could just be short-circuited into a flow path.
+Disturbingly, this operation is not benign in the uncrossed flow setting.
+The {\em Keyhole Instance} of Figure~\ref{fig:problematic-instances} is an example that requires the use of a non-simple flow trail to obtain an uncrossed solution.
 Since we would like to understand which instances have uncrossed solutions, we must consider {\em trail-multiflows} and {\em walk-multiflows} in addition to the usual {\em path-multiflows}.
-Recall a trail can repeat nodes but not edges, while a walk can repeat both.
-Ultimately our rounding and hardness results presented earlier hold for all three models.
+A {\em trail} can repeat nodes but not edges, while a {\em walk} can repeat both.
+Ultimately we can show our rounding results (\Cref{thm:MEDP}, \Cref{thm:congestion}) and hardness results (\Cref{thm:inapprox}, \Cref{thm:npc}) presented earlier hold for all three models.
+The necessary modifications are minor and we defer the details to the full version.

-\resolved{One may restrict to trail flows (\emph{i.e.} repeat nodes but not edges) in instances with unit demands that are fully routed (Theorem~\ref{thm:}). \bruce{is this as interesting still?} \jp{feasibility version, but not maximization version}}